smithy545/mapgen/README.md

 https://github.com/jacquesh/fortunes-algorithm

-It extends on these implementations with "parallel arc line" handling (three adjacent arcs with equal y-coords) and "seam" handling (an event occuring on the intersection of two existing arcs, essentially a combined circle/site event).
+It extends on these implementations with "parallel arc line" handling (three adjacent arcs with equal y-coords) and "seam" handling (an event occurring on the intersection of two existing arcs, essentially a combined circle/site event).

 #### Installation
 External libs not included but references to source websites are in CMakeLists.txt.
 Currently built in Windows.